wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-cases/includes/3-practice-customer-service.md

 1. Select **OK**.

 ### Scenario three: Resolve a case
-After a case is resolved, the agent needs to resolve the case.
-To resolve a case, agents must note what they did to resolve the case.
+After a case is handled and completed, the agent needs to resolve the case.
+To resolve a case, agents must note what they did on the case.
 Agents must also account for the time they spent working on the case activities.

 Tasks to complete for this scenario: